Governance and Decision Making

 BIDS Extension Proposal (BEP) - A proposal that intends to extend BIDS into an unspecified modality or derivative.
 A BEP is typically led by 1-3 individuals with several contributors.
-The list of BEPs can be found in the specification.
+The list of BEPs can be found elsewhere on this website.

 Draft BEP - The in-progress document, typically in a Google Doc, of a BEP.
 This is dynamic and is grown and maintained at the discretion of a BEP Working Group.